BTCDecoded/.github/README.md

 # BTCDecoded Organization

-Welcome to the BTCDecoded organization, home to the next generation of Bitcoin governance infrastructure.
+Welcome to the BTCDecoded GitHub organization, home to the Bitcoin Commons project - the next generation of Bitcoin governance infrastructure built on the BLLVM technology stack.

 ## ⚠️ IMPORTANT DISCLAIMER